indico/indico/docs/source/config/auth.rst

 default, but due to how the protocol works you need to use the Apache webserver to use SAML atuhentication provider.

-You can find guides on how to set it up for :ref:`CentOS <centos-apache-shib>` and :ref:`Debian <deb-apache-shib>`.
+You can find guides on how to set it up for :ref:`CentOS <rpm-apache-shib>` and :ref:`Debian <deb-apache-shib>`.

 If you also have an LDAP server, it may be a good idea to use the